cpaxton/costar_stack/README.md

 Args list:

-object		:	the object file name without extension.
+- object		:	the object file name without extension.
 Support multiple object by adding ```,``` between object name.
 Pay attention to object order if using multiple object by following svm_path object order (Ignore background tag such as UR5).Default: ```drill```

-minConfidence	:	Minimum confidence for object ransac to be considered for pose publishing.
+- minConfidence	:	Minimum confidence for object ransac to be considered for pose publishing.
 Default: ```0.2``` aboveTable  :   Minimum distance from table for object segmentation in meters.
 Default: ```0.01```

-pcl_in		:	Input point cloud topic name.
+- pcl_in		:	Input point cloud topic name.
 Default: ```/camera/depth_registered/points```

-pcl_out		:	Output point cloud topic name.
+- pcl_out		:	Output point cloud topic name.
 Default: ```/SPSegmenterNode/points_out```

-data_path	:	Location of data folder.
+- data_path	:	Location of data folder.
 Default: ```$(find sp_segmenter)/data```

-svm_path	:	SVM folder directory in data folder to be loaded.
-Default: ```UR5_drill_svm``` loadTable	:	Setting this arg true will make the program try to load table.pcd located in data folder which will be used for segmenting object above the table.
+- svm_path	:	SVM folder directory in data folder to be loaded.
+Default: ```UR5_drill_svm```
+- loadTable	:	Setting this arg true will make the program try to load table.pcd located in data folder which will be used for segmenting object above the table.
 If the program fails to get the table.pcd or this arg set to false, It will redo the table training.
 Default: `true`

-saveTable	:	Setting this arg true will update table.pcd with new table convex hull.
+- saveTable	:	Setting this arg true will update table.pcd with new table convex hull.
 If the code successfully load table.pcd, this arg will have no effect.
 Default: `true`

-tableTF		:	The name of TF frame that represents the center of table.
+- tableTF		:	The name of TF frame that represents the center of table.
 This arg only used if the program fails to load table.pcd.
 The program will make box segmentation with box size 1 meters cubic around the TF position.
 Default: `tableTF`

-gripperTF   :   The name of TF frame of the gripper where the object would approximately be when grabbed.
-Default: `endpoint_marker`
+- gripperTF   :   The name of TF frame of the gripper where the object would approximately be when grabbed.
+Default: `endpoint_marker`.

-useTF       :   Use TF frames instead of pose array for object pose representation.
+- useTF       :   Use TF frames instead of pose array for object pose representation.
 Default: `true`

 Example: